 Pursuing convenience for customers

-The Akihabara and Osaka Service Stations offer a quick battery replacement service (batteries can be replaced in about 60 minutes), and have also started a rush repair service for students who need their electronic dictionaries repaired on the same day.
-This service significantly shortens the time that students have to leave behind their electronic dictionaries — which are essential for their daily studies and test preparation — for repairs, and mitigates the impact on their studies.
+The Akihabara, Yokohama, Nagoya, Osaka and Fukuoka Service Stations offer a quick battery replacement service (batteries can be replaced in about 60 minutes).
+They also provide one-day repair services such as a rush repair service for students who need their electronic dictionaries repaired on the same day.

-Going forward, Casio will continue to revise and enhance the content of its services to match customer needs with respect to each product so that customers can enjoy using Casio’s products longer.
+Casio will continue to adjust and enhance its services to match customer needs for each product to ensure that customers remain loyal fans of Casio products.

 Customer Satisfaction Initiatives outside Japan

 Casio holds regular technical skill courses for service technicians in each region in order to raise repair skill levels, aiming to ensure that Casio customers around the world receive high-quality repair services.
 In addition, Casio constantly surveys and improves repair times, quality and costs at its repair centers.
-Moreover, meetings are regularly held in each region for service managers from regions around the world to ensure that the three major customer satisfaction (CS) activities aimed at improving CS are entrenched worldwide.
+Casio will also promote training sessions utilizing online and video content, going forward.

 Repair centers operated by group companies outside Japan